h-milz/wireless-gk/README.md

 See [Alternatives](Alternatives.md).

+## Potential Extensions

+I can imagine some extensions for this solution, mostly receiver-side:

+  * [Roland US-20](https://www.roland.com/global/products/us-20/) functionality.
+It would be trivial to add a second or more 13-pin outputs and switch between them, even using the GK-2A or switches, or extra switches in the sender.
+  * [RMC fanout box](https://www.rmcpickup.com/fanoutbox.html) functionality.
+Trivial as well.
+  * [RMC subsonic filtering](https://www.joness.com/gr300/Filter-Buffer.htm), removing the need for a VG-99 mod when using a piezo pickup equipped guitar.

+These extensions could be optional and pluggable via flat ribbon cables or something.
+More ideas welcome.
+In any case I envision a completely open architecture where anybody can add their stuff somehow.

 ## Building Prototypes

 In the past.
 I had various PCBs made and (pre-)assembled by [JLCPCB.com](https://jlcpcb.com/).
 They provide good quality at a decent price, and together with their partner [LCSC.com](https://www.lcsc.com/) they have some 100,000 common parts in stock.
 (No I am not affiliated, just a satisfied customer.)
+They will not assemble the ESP32-C5 module, the ADC, the DAC, or the GK socket, though, simply because they usually don't have any in stock.
+While the ESP module and the GK socket are easy to solder for someone with good soldering experience, the ADC and DAC have a super small QFN case which can be a challenge if you're not used to working with small SMD parts.